wireapp/wire-server/src/understand/restund.rst

 Introduction
 ~~~~~~~~~~~~

-Restund servers allow two users on different private networks (for
+Restund servers allow two users on different networks (for
 example Alice who is in an office connected to an office router and Bob
 who is at home connected to a home router) to have a Wire audio or video
 call.
 More precisely: